 The dynamic width and font controls apply to every format Telescopo opens, not only source code.
 When reading a long Markdown document, you might prefer a narrower column to keep line lengths in the comfortable reading range.
 When reviewing a data table embedded in Markdown, you might expand the width to see all columns without horizontal scrolling.
 The same gesture handles both cases.

-Related: Auto-Generating Chapters for Massive Markdown Files on macOS — dynamic width plus chapter navigation makes reading large documents comfortable on any screen.
+Related: Telescopo Navigator for Large Markdown Files.
+Reading width plus Navigator makes large documents comfortable on any screen.

 A Note on Long Lines in Wide Files